Data as of 10/9/2023. Offers and availability may vary by location and are subject to change.

-Sparklight’s Economy Phone is only five dollars per month cheaper than the Standard Phone.
+Sparklight’s Economy Phone is a big 30 bucks per month cheaper than the Standard Phone.
 If all you want to do is keep a landline phone handy for emergencies, the Economy phone might be all you need.

-To sweeten the pot, Sparklight’s Standard Phone can do seventeen things the Economy Phone can’t.
+To sweeten the pot for the Standard plan, Sparklight’s Standard Phone can do ten things the Economy Phone can’t.